robkraus/dungeon_merc/README.md

-# Dungeon Merc - Telnet MUD Server
+# Dungeon Merc - SSH MUD Server

-A console-based Multi-User Dungeon (MUD) server inspired by the Dungeon Merc concept - a game where players are contracted mercenaries delving into procedurally generated underground facilities.
+A secure console-based Multi-User Dungeon (MUD) server inspired by the Dungeon Merc concept - a game where players are contracted mercenaries delving into procedurally generated underground facilities.

 ## Tagline
 "Delve deep.
 Get paid.
 Don't die."

 ## Overview

-Dungeon Merc is a telnet-based MUD server where players take on the role of contracted mercenaries sent into unstable underground facilities to recover data, secure technology, or eliminate threats.
+Dungeon Merc is an SSH-based MUD server where players take on the role of contracted mercenaries sent into unstable underground facilities to recover data, secure technology, or eliminate threats.
 Each run provides XP and currency for gear upgrades, with increasing risk as you go deeper.

 ## Features

-- **Telnet Server**: Multi-user telnet interface for connecting players
+- **SSH Server**: Secure multi-user SSH interface for connecting players
+- **Authentication**: Username/password authentication with encrypted connections
 - **Procedural Dungeons**: Dynamically generated underground facilities
 - **Character Classes**: Scout, Enforcer, Tech, and Ghost with unique abilities
 - **Combat System**: Turn-based combat with ranged and melee options